 Juliet Chua: My apologies, Chair, absolutely.
 CBS stands for country-based staff.
 It is the term we use for all our staff employed in country.
 Our UK-based staff are UK staff both employed in the UK and who will be at post.
 So essentially there are two different sets of terms and conditions for those in country and those employed out of London and on postings.
 There are allowances when you go overseas as well as the basic pay structures.

 We have put in place a single pay scale for our country-based staff at the posts where DfID and FCO were separately located.
 We are bringing together a single pay scale for our delegated grades, so staff underneath the senior Civil Service this year, and for our SCS colleagues.
 We are now working through a process of essentially putting together a business case for our allowances reform.
 That takes time and is obviously related to affordability.
-We will need to put that to the Cabinet Office and the Treasury early in spring 2023 to be able to make progress across the spending review period for the three years.
+We will need to put that to the Cabinet Office and the Treasury early in Spring 2023 to be able to make progress across the spending review period for the three years.

 Baroness Rawlings: Thank you, Sir Philip, for coming.
-We have heard previously that over 200 staff have left the FCDO since the merger, in particular former DfID staff, leading to a brain drain of expertise.
-How many DfID people have left following the merger?
+We have heard previously that over 200 staff have left the FCDO since the merger, in particular former DFID staff, leading to a brain drain of expertise.
+How many DFID people have left following the merger?
 How many people in the FCDO currently work on development, and how does this compare with other thematic priorities of the FCDO?

-Sir Philip Barton: I will let Juliet give you the figures on absolutely who has left, but the headlines are that we have basically lost the same amount of people as the two legacy departments were losing.
+Sir Philip Barton: I will let Juliet give you the figures on absolutely who has left, but the headlines are that we have basically lost the same amount of people as the two legacy Departments were losing.
 There has not been an increase, and it has been broadly the same whether people were from a development or a diplomacy background.
 The data does not show the picture that you have described.

 On your question about how many people are doing development, the honest truth is that we do not count people in that way, because, in a sense, as I said earlier, a lot of people are doing development, some only partially.
 So we cannot answer that question; it is not how we allocate people.
-Basically, we have directors-general in charge of big areas.
-Often that will be in merged teams doing diplomacy and development, and they will have a pay bid allocation that pays for a certain number of people.
+Basically, we have Directors-General in charge of big areas.
+Often that will be in merged teams doing diplomacy and development, and they will have a pay bill allocation that pays for a certain number of people.
 I am afraid I cannot answer your “How many people are doing development?” question, because, as I say, we do not count it that way.
 Juliet, do you want to give the numbers on retention?

 Juliet Chua: Let me come in on our turnover.
 Our turnover rate from April 2021 to March this year was 10.8%, so it was broadly stable and comparable to previous years.
 We have looked closely at retention overall.
 A critical part of the merger is to make sure that we attract and retain the capability we need for the future.

-When we look specifically at the development specialists—the expert cadres that have built up over a number of years in DfID—there are over 1,000 staff who are located in 13 different development specialisms.
+When we look specifically at the development specialists—the expert cadres that have built up over a number of years in DFID—there are over 1,000 staff who are located in 13 different development specialisms.
 Some 113 of them left in the period from April last year to March this year, which, as I say, is comparable to previous years.
 So we do not recognise the framing of a brain drain.